 I wish to make such “a big deal” on this matter because of the way validation seems to make such a big difference in how mental health and relationship problems are experienced (or not), and even the extent to which they may (or may not) develop in the first place.
-It is also such an interesting topic in the sense that some people naturally view validation as a good and helpful thing to do, while others seem to find it more or less repulsive or unnecessary, or just haven’t really heard of it.
+It is also such an exciting topic in the sense that some people naturally view validation as a kind and helpful thing to do, while others seem to find it more or less repulsive or unnecessary, or just haven’t heard of it.

-If you are coming to this article desiring to know more about what validation is and how it can be useful in reducing problems, then you will want some sort of definition.
-In the opinion of this writer, validation is an act of empathy in which a sincere effort is made to listen carefully for the purpose of understanding another person’s unique perception and associated feelings.
+If you are coming to this article desiring to know more about what validation is and how it can be useful in reducing problems, then you will want some definition.
+In the opinion of this writer, validation is an act of empathy in which a sincere effort is made to listen carefully to understand another person’s unique perception and associated feelings.
 It requires a temporary suspension of preconceived notions, of assumptions, and convictions about any given situation, and then remaining open to how another person’s point of view can make sense (no matter how irrational or illogical it may seem on the surface).
 It requires being willing to take a moment after listening, to verbalize back to the person your attempt to understand their unique perception and feelings; and then finally taking an additional moment to find out if you understood the person correctly by waiting for a response.

-Some might assume that an ability to communicate in a validating way (the way described above) would be commonplace and happen naturally, but unfortunately it may actually be more reasonable to assume that validation skills are about as common as the ability to perform a handstand.
-In my own background, as well as the backgrounds of most of my patients, the “normal” pattern of communication in relationships involves instant assumptions and judgments followed by invalidating feedback.
-It is quite common to be told “not to feel” or “not to think” in a certain way as others hear about your distress or perceive that irrational perceptions have been made and require correction.
+Some might assume that an ability to communicate in a validating way (the way described above) would be commonplace and happen naturally, but unfortunately, it may be more reasonable to assume that validation skills are about as common as the ability to perform a handstand.
+In my background, as well as the experiences of most of my patients, the “normal” pattern of communication in relationships involves instant assumptions and judgments followed by invalidating feedback.
+It is quite common to be told “not to feel” or “not to think” in a certain way as others hear about your distress or perceive that “wrong” perceptions have been made and require correction.
 The sad reality is that many of those that “listen” have a genuine desire to help, but in actuality end up hurting the struggling person more and more…

-As you can hopefully start to see, validation as a skill can make a tremendous amount of positive difference in the lives of those that feel their emotions deeply and with intensity.
+As you can hopefully start to see, validation as a skill can make a tremendous amount of positive difference in the lives of those that feel their emotions profoundly and with intensity.
 Living without validation as a regular part of communication can make for a great deal of suffering for those that struggle with Borderline Personality Disorder.

-As a final note, the practice of validation is not about taking over responsibility for the emotions of a struggling person, but rather is a way to connect and relate in ways that are warm, supportive, and effective.
+As a final note, the practice of validation is not about taking over responsibility for the emotions of a struggling person, but instead is a way to connect and relate in ways that are warm, supportive, and effective.
 If you would like to learn how to validate effectively, please check out my other article covering validation by clicking here.